NicolasSaumont/cv_adventure/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This website is still in production, so it is not available online for now.
-To access it, you can follow those steps :
+PLease visit https://cv-adventure.nicolassaumont.com or click on [this link](https://cv-adventure.nicolassaumont.com).
+If you want to run the project locally, you can follow those steps :

 ### Installation